jiaminghong/camelcrawler/README.md

 #### Web Crawler

 - [x] Write basic crawler to get list of URLs for single domain
-- [ ] Feed root URLs from [Alexa Top 1000 Websites](https://www.alexa.com/topsites)
+- [X] Feed base root URLs from text file
-- [ ] Convert the list of domains into a data frame/structure for analysis
+- [X] Convert the list of domains into a data frame/structure for analysis
 - [ ] Blacklist websites using CDNs/dynamic websites
 - [ ] Push the 'map' to a database...